colejarczyk/doc/api/customer_campaign.rst

 .. note::

     The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an example value.
-    Your value can be different.
+    Your value may be different.
 Read more about Authorization :doc:`here </api/authorization>`.

 .. note::

     The *campaignId = f1eddc46-e985-43e8-bc2a-8007dca3df95* id is an example value.
-Your value can be different.
+Your value may be different.

 .. note::

     The *couponId = 6a2456ec-49b3-4970-9ac4-75ca01eab0ee* id is an example value.
-Your value can be different.
+Your value may be different.

 .. note::

     The *customerId = 00000000-0000-474c-b092-b0dd880c07e1* id is an example value.
-Your value can be different.
+Your value may be different.

 Example Response
 ^^^^^^^^^^^^^^^^